Design intern at LEGO®

 Fundamental questions about adult building behaviors were unanswered.
 Understanding the opportunity meant connecting insights across teams while generating new evidence.

-I transformed fragmented evidence into a story that led to investment.
+I turned fragmented evidence into a story teams cared about.

-I led multiple studies, rapid prototypes and data investigations while working with 15 people across 6 teams in 4 areas to identify product gaps.
+I led multiple studies (live build-throughs, at-home-tests), rapid prototypes and data investigations (app usage, SKU NPS, licenses) while working with 15 people across 6 teams in 4 areas to identify product gaps.

 Areas